Become a Blue Ocean Student Ambassador

 Prizes/Awards for Blue Ocean Ambassadors

-Blue Ocean Global Student Ambassador of the Year.
+Blue Ocean Student SUPER Ambassador of the Year

-The official Blue Ocean Sprint online course (valued at USD 497)
+The official Blue Ocean Sprint with AI Navigator online course (valued at USD 697)

 Join the Blue Ocean Ambassador Program